 60 second summary

-- As I covered in part 1 of this series, the Chinese Economy is Different.
+- Part 1 of this series covered how the Chinese Economy is Different.

-- Part 2 explained the specifics of how the Chinese government manage it differently.
+- Part 2 explained the specifics of how the Chinese government manage their economy differently.

 - Here, I will examine the question of whether the way China manages their economy is more effective than alternatives.